 South Greenland 4 days – active

 The famous blue icebergs of South Greenland and the charming village of Igaliku are just some of the highlights of this trip.
 The village of Igaliku is situated in one of the most luxuriant and idyllic parts of Greenland.
-Staying in Igaliku gives you the opportunity to make the day hike to the Plateau, with outstanding views of the Qooroq Ice Fjord.
-The next day, you can experience the same fjord on an unforgettable boat ride among the icebergs.
+Staying in Igaliku gives you an opportunity to take a day hike to a nearby plateau, which offers outstanding views of the Qooroq Ice Fjord.
+The next day, you can experience the same fjord close-up on an unforgettable boat ride among the icebergs.

 Arrivals/departures in 2018